matthazinski/distleech/README.md

 (if they accept a metadata download task) or downloading torrents (if they accept a torrent download task).

-CouchDB is used to store metadata about torrents and artists.
-There are several reasons for this.
-Client nodes can cache artist information to avoid an expensive (2 second) API call to Gazelle; if multiple albums for a given artist exist in the metadata download queue, there is no guarantee that they will be dispatched to the same client.
+CouchDB is used to store metadata about torrents and artists for several purposes.
+Client nodes can cache artist information to avoid an expensive (2 second) API call to Gazelle; this is needed because if multiple albums for a given artist exist in the metadata download queue, there is no guarantee that they will be dispatched at the same time.
 Storing torrent file lists and directory names also allows easy identification of the torrent associated with a given directory via a CouchDB query.

 If multiple clients are needed, a central CouchDB server is recommended.
 Bidirectional replication can then be configured with all client nodes syncing to the central database server.

 For now, files must be transferred out of band between a seedbox and central file server.
-I can't think of an elegant way to do this securely with NFSv4.
-Object storage is probably more suitable in the long run, since we don't need to preserve owner information.

 ## distleech.py